niraljp/getting-started/en/authorizing/irc.md

 ![clip.png](https://in.kato.im/d629475a6d136c2e4b15671e1f0868549a18449fced9d01161a20dae7884f1bd/Sameroom%20Sign%20in%20IRC.png)

-Once you've logged into your IRC account, you can either; connect two chat platforms by [creating a Tube](/getting-started/en/tubes-portals/tubes) or, share a channel via a [Portal URL](/getting-started/en/tubes-portals/portals).
+Once you've logged into your IRC account, you can either; connect two chat teams by [creating a Tube](/getting-started/en/tubes-portals/tubes) or, share a channel via a [Portal URL](/getting-started/en/tubes-portals/portals).

 ---